-NAHB redesigned its Remodeling Market Index (RMI) in the first quarter of 2020 to ease respondent burden and improve its ability to interpret and track industry trends.
-The first reading for this new RMI series is 48.
+The National Association of Home Builders (NAHB) redesigned its Remodeling Market Index (RMI) in the first quarter of 2020 to ease respondent burden and improve its ability to interpret and track industry trends.
+The first reading for this new RMI series was 48.

 The new RMI survey asks remodelers to rate five components of the remodeling market as “good,” “fair” or “poor.”
 Each question is measured on a scale from 0 to 100, where an index number above 50 indicates that a higher share view conditions as good than poor.

 The Current Conditions Index is an average of three of these components: the current market for large remodeling projects, moderately-sized projects and small projects.
 The Future Indicator Index is an average of the other two components: the current rate at which leads and inquiries are coming in and the current backlog of remodeling projects.
 The overall RMI is calculated by averaging the Current Conditions Index and the Future Indicator Index.
 Any number over 50 indicates that more remodelers view remodeling market conditions as good than poor.

 The Current Conditions Index averaged 58, with large remodeling projects ($50,000 or more) yielding a reading of 53, moderately-sized remodeling projects (at least $20,000 but less than $50,000) at 59 and small remodeling projects (under $20,000) with a reading of 62.